dukechronicle/chronline/README.md

 Chronline
 =========

 This is the code for the [Duke Chronicle](http://www.dukechronicle.com) website.
 The Chronicle is Duke's independent daily news organization.
 The site was written entirely by undergrad students at Duke.
 We are one of the few college news organizations that have a dedicated team responsible for building, maintaining, and running the online product.
-We want to build a platform for providing information and fostering discussion within the Duke community, and we take this mission very seriosly.
+We want to build a platform for providing information and fostering discussion within the Duke community, and we take this mission very seriously.
 This is a project that will continue to improve as we try to build the *best* news platform out there.

 Development
 =============